 Healing Performance Program

-This program opens in March with final performances taking place in September of each year.
+This program starts each year in September with final performances taking place in May of the following year.
 Due to the intimacy of the program spots are limited.
 Young people interested in participating must navigate an application and interview process in order to be considered.

 Forging From Fire